BrainHack Lucca 2025

 Presentation of the results of BrainHack Lucca projects

-Some numbers from the last edition
+Some numbers from the past editions

 Teaching hours